• Skip to primary navigation

 5 from 14 reviews

-Ching Bo Leung With Pork Chinese Herbal Soup 四季清補涼瘦肉湯 is an excellent all-season broth to boost the digestive system and remove dampness.
-This Traditional Chinese Medicine soup includes six inexpensive Chinese herbs common to Cantonese households and can be made in just 90 minutes.
+Authentic Ching Bo Leung 四季清補涼瘦肉湯 is a traditional Cantonese herbal soup that removes dampness and strengthens the spleen.
+This Traditional Chinese Medicine healing soup uses six Chinese herbs and can be made in just 90 minutes for deep nourishment.

 • Author: Nancy